North Carolina Pawnbroker Bond: A Comprehensive Guide

 - Who Regulates Pawnbrokers in North Carolina: The city/county where the pawnbroker is conducting business

-North Carolina Code of Ordinances 66-389 requires all pawnbrokers operating in the state to obtain a license with their city or county before conducting business.
+North Carolina Statute 66-389 requires all pawnbrokers operating in the state to obtain a license with their city or county before conducting business.
 The North Carolina legislature enacted the licensing requirement to ensure that pawnbrokers engage in ethical business practices.
 To provide financial security for the enforcement of the licensing law, pawnbrokers must purchase and maintain a $5,000 surety bond to be eligible for licensure.

 What is the Purpose of the North Carolina Pawnbroker Bond?